Enhancing Performance4 min read

 These supplements are likely to provide the greatest benefits to:

-Soldiers who struggle with the HRPU: If you find your muscles "burning out" before you reach your target repetitions.
+• Soldiers who struggle with the HRP: If you find your muscles "burning out" before you reach your target repetitions

-Soldiers who slow down significantly during the SDC: If you notice your performance dropping during the final sprint portion.
+• Soldiers who slow down significantly during the SDC: If you notice your performance dropping during the final sprint

-Combat MOS soldiers: With the new higher standards for combat MOSs, every advantage matters for meeting the 350-point minimum requirement.
+• Combat MOS Soldiers: With higher standards, every advantage matters for meeting the 350-point minimum

 The Bottom Line

-While proper training remains the foundation of AFT success, strategic supplementation with beta-alanine and possibly baking soda offers a science-backed advantage for improving your HRPU and SDC performance.
+While proper training remains the foundation of AFT success, strategic supplementation with beta-alanine and possibly baking soda offers a science-backed advantage for improving your HRP and SDC performance.

-By buffering acid build-up both inside and outside your muscle cells, these supplements directly target one of the primary physiological limitations to high-intensity exercise performance, potentially helping you achieve those crucial extra points needed to excel on test day.
+By buffering acid build-up both inside and outside your muscle cells, these supplements directly target one of the primary physiological limitations to high-intensity exercise performance.

 Remember: Like any supplement strategy, test these protocols during training before implementing them on test day.
-And as always, consult with medical professionals before starting any new supplement regimen, especially if you have existing health conditions.
+And as always, consult with medical professionals before starting any new supplement regimen.

 Train hard, supplement smart, and crush your AFT!